 The big shift to remote has brought a high demand for mobile services, including body sculpting treatments

 We’ve changed due to COVID19.
 As a society, we’ve seen a shift to working remotely, doctor visits via telehealth, online learning, getting groceries and food delivered, and a boom in e-commerce buying.
+These changes persist today.
 So it’s no surprise that mobile body sculpting is in high demand.
 Clients are not only open to it, they are requesting the delivery of body sculpting services straight to the comfort, convenience, and safety of their own home.

 And the mobile model has some definite advantages for the body contouring professional.

 Will you answer the demand and start a mobile body sculpting business?

 Benefits of a Mobile Body Sculpting Business

 As noted in the ultimate guide to the best body contouring courses, low cost of entry is one of the biggest advantages of starting a career in body contouring and the mobile model has the lowest startup overhead of all the models.
 With a mobile body sculpting business, you don’t have to sign a lease contract for a space you can’t afford.
 This is a big deal when you’re just starting out.
 While you’re building up a new practice, you may not have enough client fees to cover rent and utilities, much less having money left over for your salary…and that may have been holding you back.
 No such worries with a mobile model.

 If you like your freedom and enjoy flexibility, a mobile model may be a good choice.
 You can schedule as many or as few clients as you like.
 And if you want to work exclusively during business hours, you can schedule your clients during those hours.
 But if you prefer after hours or weekend appointments, you can do that too.
 You are not restricted to ‘posted office hours’ and you can set your own schedule.